 For the topping

-- Grind Sucanat (in a blender, food processor, or spice grinder) until fine and powdery.
-Whisk Sucanat, coconut oil, cinnamon, nutmeg, and salt together in a small mixing bowl.
-Using a rubber spatula, fold in oats, flour, and almond until combined and resembles thick, wet sand.
-Cover with plastic wrap and refrigerate until needed.
+- Using a rubber spatula, fold in oats, flour, and almond until combined and resembles thick, wet sand.
+Cover with plastic wrap and refrigerate until needed. ยฝ cup (57 g) white whole wheat flour ยฝ cup (45 g) old-fashioned rolled oats ยฝ cup (43 g) sliced almonds

 For The Filling

-- Adjust oven rack to middle position and heat oven to 400 degrees.
-Toss apples, Sucanat, lemon juice, cornstarch, cinnamon and nutmeg in a large mixing bowl until combined.
-Transfer to an 8-inch square baking pan.
+- Transfer to an 8-inch square baking pan.
 Cover with aluminum foil and set on a foil lined rimmed baking sheet.
-Bake until apples are juicy and tender - 65 to 75 minutes, rotating baking sheet halfway through baking.
+Bake until apples are juicy and tender – 65 to 75 minutes, rotating baking sheet halfway through baking.

 Notes

-- Make Ahead Instructions: Place apples in baking dish (I don't recommend glass as it might shatter going from freezer to oven).
+- Make Ahead Instructions: Place apples in baking dish (I don’t recommend glass as it might shatter going from freezer to oven).
 Then bake it without thawing first, and just add on a few minutes of baking time.
 Freeze topping in a seperate bag.
-May need to thaw at room temperature in order to sprinkle on top.
-To make the night before: Assemble the crisp, without the topping (place that in a seperate bag or bowl) and then cover and refrigerate for up to 12 hours before baking.
+May need to thaw at room temperature in order to sprinkle on top.ย To make the night before: Assemble the crisp, without the topping (place that in a seperate bag or bowl) and then cover and refrigerate for up to 12 hours before baking.
 Bake as directed the next day.

 - Grind The Sucanat.
 If you are using sucanat I would recommend grinding it down to a finer texture for the topping mixture, otherwise the topping becomes dry and sandy..
 I simply pulsed mine in my food processor, but a high speed blender also works.